it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 [Need better delineation between this and the "Network Devices" req in the same vein]

-Maintain documented, standard security configuration standards for all authorized operating systems and software.
+Maintain documented, standard security configuration standards for all authorized operating systems and software such as the CIS Benchmarks.

 > Using a vetted configuration standard, identify each component of the election technology and its secure configuration standard to use.